wagtail/rfcs/text/115-write-api.md

 Ideally we would do this without significantly increasing the complexity of the permissions-checking code.
 We would extend the existing `PagePermissionPolicy` / `BasePermissionPolicy` as proposed in [RFC 102: Permissions registry](https://github.com/wagtail/rfcs/pull/102).

-In addition to internal refactorings, this might also require creation of a "whoami" endpoint for API clients to be able to signpost their interface with the access of the current user ahead of this user attempting any operations.
-Or `OPTIONS` requests support.
+In addition to internal refactorings, this likely requires a **`GET /api/v3/whoami/`** endpoint (and `wagtail api whoami` CLI command) returning the authenticated user, groups, permission summary, and token metadata.

 ### Schema and validation model